ULTIMATE WELLNESS PLAN

 Your dog should be starved from 9pm the night before the procedure but can have access to water throughout the night.

-Your dog should have the opportunity to go to the toilet before coming to the Practice.
+Your dog should have the opportunity to go to the toilet before arrival.

 A 10 minute admission appointment with a Veterinary Nurse takes place between 8:30 – 9:30am.
 The admission and surgery consent form will be explained to you.